-- Objective 8: Acquire sites for schools or educational facilities through negotiation, dedication, or purchase.
-This may include the siting of schools or facilities in high density areas or on parcels of limited size. - Policy a.
+Objective 8: Acquire sites for schools or educational facilities through negotiation, dedication, or purchase.
+This may include the siting of schools or facilities in high density areas or on parcels of limited size.

+Policy a.
 Locate schools on parcels meeting the optimum number of general locational criteria.
-Sites should be evaluated by the following factors: - Encourages multimodal transportation with safe and convenient accessibility to pedestrian, bicycle, and road networks;
+Sites should be evaluated by the following factors:

+• Encourages multimodal transportation with safe and convenient accessibility to pedestrian, bicycle, and road networks;

-- Contains bike lanes and network through quiet neighborhood streets; - Avoids high traffic roads by being in areas with lower traffic volume and speed; - Implements traffic calming infrastructure within the school walk zone; - Transit best supports the community being served by the school facility; - Floor Area Ratio (FAR) to accommodate expansion, when the school is originally sized below the maximum efficiency standard for that type of school; - Compatibility with adjoining planned and existing development; - Aesthetically pleasing physical qualities with appropriate engineering features (e.g. soils, topography); - Are located in close proximity to other public facilities, such as police and fire and rescue services, public parks and libraries. - Policy b.
-Locate school sites, when situated in areas conducive to pedestrian traffic, to take advantage of maximum walking distances of one mile for elementary schools and one and a half miles for middle schools, high schools, and secondary schools. - Policy c.
-Locate schools when possible and appropriate, where they can be served by public water and sewer.
-When elementary schools must be located in non-sewered areas in order to serve their target student population, well and septic can be utilized if no other alternative is available. - Policy d.
+- Contains bike lanes and network through quiet neighborhood streets; - Avoids high traffic roads by being in areas with lower traffic volume and speed; - Implements traffic calming infrastructure within the school walk zone; - Transit best supports the community being served by the school facility; - Floor Area Ratio (F.A.R.) to accommodate expansion, when the school is originally sized below the maximum efficiency standard for that type of school: - Compatibility with adjoining planned and existing development; - Aesthetically pleasing physical qualities with appropriate engineering features (e.g. soils, topography); and are located in close proximity to other public facilities, such as police and fire and rescue services, public parks and libraries. - Locate school sites, when situated in areas conducive to pedestrian traffic, to Policy b. take advantage of maximum walking distances of one mile for elementary schools and one and a half miles for middle schools, high schools, and secondary schools. - Locate schools, when possible and appropriate, where they can be served by Policy c. public water and sewer.
+When elementary schools must be located in nonsewered areas in order to serve their target student population, well and septic can be utilized if no other alternative is available. - Policy d.
 When land dedications cannot be obtained, acquire school sites or identify other innovative approaches to meet school facility needs to ensure availability of both the preferred location and the necessary site features.
 Plan for acquisitions through the Capital Improvement Program and the Comprehensive Plan. - Policy e.
-Encourage site dedications that provide sufficient FAR to meet locational criteria. - Policy f.
-Coordinate the acquisition and design of the site's active recreation areas with the Fairfax County Park Authority and other agencies.
-This will ensure maximum opportunities for co-location and efficient use of recreational and other facilities. - Policy g.
-Encourage commitments for school renovations and additional capacity as part of the development and redevelopment process. - Policy h.
-Encourage the identification and creation of spaces with flexible design that can meet education needs.
+Encourage site dedications that provide sufficient F.A.R. to meet locational criteria. - Coordinate the acquisition and design of the site's active recreation areas with Policy f. the Fairfax County Park Authority and other agencies.
+This will ensure maximum opportunities for co-location and efficient use of recreational and other facilities. - Encourage commitments for school renovations and additional capacity as part Policy g. of the development and redevelopment process. - Policy h.
+Encourage the identification and creation of spaces with flexible design that can meet education needs. - Policy i.
+Fairfax County Public Schools and county staff will review periodically longterm projected growth and development impacts on school capacity.

-Objective 9: Distribute administration and maintenance facilities to conveniently serve the areas they support where possible and appropriate.

-Policy a.
-Locate Area Administration buildings in the school areas they serve.
+- Objective 9: Distribute administration and maintenance facilities to conveniently serve the areas they support where possible and appropriate. - Policy a.
+Locate Area Administration buildings in the school areas they serve. - Policy b.

-Policy b.
 Locate maintenance and operation facilities to afford greater convenience, efficiency and reduction of travel time.